Like Sisyphus’s incessant attempts to roll a rock to the top of a mountain, any search for "the best CMS" is doomed.

 Brands Using HubSpot

 Trello, which runs a task management platform used by businesses and individuals alike, recently switched to HubSpot's CMS for its blog.

 Trello's layout is simple and straightforward, but still makes room for on-brand imagery that draws a visitor's eyes to each blog post.
 Using CMS Hub, they've also been able to create a mobile-optimized version of the blog which is easy for mobile visitors to navigate as well.

 The Chopping Block, a celebrated culinary school in Chicago and HubSpot Enterprise Customer, has been using HubSpot's CMS to run its website since 2015.

 According to a case study, the school was drawn to HubSpot due to its CRM integration, lead generation tools, and blogging capabilities which allowed the organization to boost brand awareness with content about its classes, students, and company-related news.

 On top of all the features and integrations that CMS Hub could provide, The Chopping Block's marketing team was also able to easily design a website that was responsive and mobile-optimized automatically.
 This helps websites gain additional spikes in mobile traffic without a developer needing to even step in.

 WordPress, originally launched as blogging software, has evolved into the most popular CMS platform ever.
 Due to the open-source platform's nature, which emphasizes editorial features like article and blog publishing, it's regularly used in publishing and blog-friendly industries.
 Because its interface and website themes are quite simple to use, it might be useful for smaller businesses that are just building out their web strategy or have less experience with design.

 If you're a tech-savvy web editor or developer who wants to add customizations to your site, WordPress allows a number of plugins and other personalization opportunities.
-Here are a few examples of companies you may know that use WordPress:

 - Largest collection of plugins and themes